Yes. It’s all about you. Really.

 - Smile quietly to yourself and go back to your work

 Personally, I’m a fan of “all of the above” and most significantly, #3.

 We need to promote ourselves when we do something brag-worthy.
 And not just because it feels good to share something we’re proud of – but because self-promotion is better for your volunteer program.

-That’s the point I made last week in a practice session for my Better Impact & AL!VE Hybrid Conference presentation.
+That’s the point I made last week in a practice session for a conference presentation on advancing your volunteer program.
 Twelve volunteer mangers gathered at Volunteer Alexandria to learn more about how to strategically advance their volunteer programs and share feedback about how to make the presentation as relevant as possible for the conference participants.
 (OK, this post is a Spoiler Alert for anyone attending the conference.
 Read on anyway – your advance reflection will make the discussion more meaningful.)

 The self-promotion question came up because so many of us find our programs minimized or under-valued by the decision-makers.
 Then, we wait around for our leadership to notice and appreciate us.
 But building recognition doesn’t work like that.
 It’s our job to educate our leadership about what volunteers can accomplish and what they need to get there.

 My practice group was all for educating, but most participants got lukewarm fast when we added self-promotion as a teaching tool.
 Touting ourselves feels kind of “icky” and maybe even narcissistic, when as volunteer managers we are all about collaboration and team work.